troydutton/Asli/README.md

 # OpenCV

-USes OpenCV for image capture and manipulation
+Uses OpenCV for image capture and manipulation

 # MNIST Sign Language Data Set

 Trained using the MNIST Sign Language Data Set, a set of grayscaled 28x28 images to represent the different letters in sign language.

+# Authors
+Created during the 2022 HackTX hackathon for team Asli.
+- Troy Dutton
+- Akhil Giridhar
+- Rohain Jain
+- Jibran Cutlerywala